 Can I check my student’s status online?

 Visit our Online Status page to check the status of your student’s application.
 Contact the Office of Admissions at 205-665-6030 or email@example.com to obtain your ID and password.

 My student has been accepted—now what?

-- Attend one of our New Student Orientation sessions.
+- Attend New Student Orientation on campus.